rperillo1/Gaming-Scheduler/README.md

 Link: [Visit Game Time!](https://game-time-scheduler.herokuapp.com/)

 <br>

 ### Future Features:
-1. Use Google Cal API to allow user to push completed polls to group members calendars.
-2. Use NodeMailer to send an email to a potential user that has not already logged into the app if invited by a user.
+1. Use NodeMailer to send an email to a potential user that has not already logged into the app if invited by a user.
-3. Allow users to specify how many players are needed for a poll to be completed.
+2. Allow users to specify how many players are needed for a poll to be completed.